Ping Monitoring is a common practice used to check the availability and status of network devices and computers using ICMP protocol.

 - Professional Edition – This edition allows you to monitor up to 250 hosts.
 Every host can have custom configuration and it runs as a Windows service, which means, the monitoring will continue even if you log off.

 - Enterprise Edition – This edition puts no limits on the number of monitored hosts.
 It includes all the available features and works in a client/server model.
-The server is a Windows service while the client is a Windows program that connects to the serve through a UI.
+The server is a Windows service while the client is a Windows program that connects to the server through a UI.
 This way, multiple clients can be connected to the same server.

 The free edition does not cost any money.